MIAGuide

 The Best Haitian Restaurants In Miami

-Our 17 favorite spots for griot, soup joumou, and more incredible dishes.
+Our 20 favorite spots for griot, soup joumou, and more incredible Haitian dishes.

-Haitians are one of Miami’s biggest immigrant groups, and Haitian Miamians have established vibrant communities stretching from Little Haiti all the way up to Aventura, with the city of North Miami being one of the community’s largest enclaves.
-But despite their strong presence, Haitian food hasn’t received nearly the attention it deserves in Miami.
-It features many West African elements, as well as delicate French-inspired recipes and adaptations of Middle Eastern classics.
-Dishes are seasoned with fiery scotch bonnets and fragrant thyme, as well as sweet cloves and star anise.
-And while there are many great Haitian restaurants throughout Miami to try, these are our favorites.
+Haitians are one of Miami’s biggest immigrant groups, and Haitian Miamians have established vibrant communities stretching from Little Haiti all the way up to North Miami, one of the community’s largest enclaves.
+Haitian food is foundational to this city—and absolutely delicious.
+The dishes you'll find on this guide are crispy, juicy, and seasoned generously with fiery scotch bonnets and about 75% of a well-stocked spice cabinet.
+There are many great Haitian restaurants throughout Miami to try, but these are our favorites.

 THE SPOTS